Buddha’s advice on dealing with pain

 Siddhartha Gautama was born in the 6th century before Christ in Nepal and died in the 5th century.

-He was the son of a ruler (a prince, according to certain sources, but who cares really) that, to protect Siddhartha from the pain and suffering of the world, had forbidden him to escape the castle in which he lived.
+He was the son of a ruler that, to protect Siddhartha from the pain and suffering of the world, had forbidden him to escape the castle in which he lived.

-Obviously, one day (he was 29 years old), he escaped and discovered a world of pain, ignorance, disease, and poverty.
+One day though, he escaped and discovered a world of pain, ignorance, disease, and poverty.